zompiexx/BecomingMinds/docs/messaging_hub.md

 - SillyTavern (Mac Studio)
 - Brain (Evo X2 or other mini-PC)
 - A second SillyTavern instance
 - Experimental hosts (e.g., the Mac Mini running Aura Light)
+- A user connected to the Messaging Hub via a Web Client

 The Hub allows them to: